pks9862728888/Movie_trailer_website_generator/README.md

 * Added the storyline of the movie to the website.
 * Added the release date to the Movie class, which is also displayed on the website.
-* Changed the background and text colour to create a dark blue theme for the website.
+* Changed the background color to create a dark blue theme for the website.
-* Added drop shadow to the movie poster images.
+* Changed text color to get attractive look.
-* Added Tv series trailers by inheriting Movie class.
+* Added Tv series trailers by inheriting Movie class(*i.e. implemented inheritance*).
 * Added trailer poster images border.
 * Fixed display problem caused when story_lines are of different lengths.